SNURhythm/iBMSUnreal/README.md

 - Connect the phone to your PC
   - If you want to import unzipped files, copy files into Android/data/com.YourCompany.iBMSUnreal/files/BMS (this method is super slow if you have a large number of files)
   - If you want to import zip files, copy files into Android/data/com.YourCompany.iBMSUnreal/files/imported

+### iOS
+1. Open Files app
+2. Put your BMS folder under iBMSUnreal/BMS

+### macOS, Windows

+Simply run the game and select your BMS folder in the dialog.

 ## License